kapilkchaurasia/Distributed-Systems-MR/README.md

 MIT 6.824 - Distributed Systems Lab 1: MapReduce- Spring 2015

 Tried to build a MapReduce library in Golang as an getting hands-on for distributed systems.
-The interface to the library and the approach to fault tolerance is similar to the one described in the original MapReduce paper
+The interface to the library and the approach to fault tolerance is similar to the one described in the original MapReduce paper.
+RPC is used for interaction between clients and servers.

 - MapReduce; The Go Programming Language
     - Part I:   Single Master and Worker instances Map/Reduce